-Do you have attitude problems in your home?
+- Do you have attitude problems in your home?
 Use the summer to work on that away from the formal learning environment so it isn’t necessarily associated with your homeschool time.
-(And sending children with attitude problems to traditional school is not going to solve the attitude problem.
+(And to state the obvious, sending children with attitude problems to traditional school is not going to solve the attitude problem.
 You’re just giving the teacher the headache and then you still have to deal with them when they get home and are tired and cranky from being in school all day.)

 Whatever the reason, look at all that you’ve invested so far in your homeschool pursuit and find a way to build on that investment.